-As the interim director for the Teaching Resource Center (TRC), I hope to share my passion for effective teaching and evaluation with our CSUSB community.
+As the Interim Director for the Teaching Resource Center (TRC), I hope to share my passion for effective teaching and evaluation with our CSUSB community.
 Under the leadership of several pedagogical experts over its course, TRC has grown to become an integral part of our campus’ mission to provide evidence-based tools and resources to become effective educators.
-I hope to continue to support TRC and our campus in such initiatives.
+I hope to continue to support TRC and our campus through such initiatives.

 TRC’s goal remains to serve as a leader in providing professional development support for teaching, regardless of one’s level of teaching experience or faculty appointment type.
 TRC will continue to dedicate itself in promoting impactful workshops, webinars, grants, as well as collaborative initiatives with other CSUSB entities in order to holistically serve our educators.

-Under the organization and direction of Faculty Center for Excellence (FCE) and Executive Director of the FCE, TRC will continue its mission in providing resources on a variety of teaching tools including: research-based learning, service-learning, summative and formative means of evaluation, converting traditional courses to virtual delivery methods, among others.
+Under the organization and direction of Faculty Center for Excellence (FCE), TRC will continue its mission in providing resources on a variety of teaching tools including: research-based learning, service-learning, summative and formative means of evaluation, converting traditional courses to virtual delivery methods, among others.

 For the 2020-2021 academic year, I am honored to lead the Teaching and Learning track for the FCE certificate in High Impact Practices (HIPs).
 Our team of expert facilitators are eager to help our faculty to learn and apply various HIPs in their classroom.